tsoukase/The-Software-Development-and-Execution-Pipeline/README.md

-# The Software Engineering Pipe
+# The Software Development and Execution Pipeline

 > Computer science is mathematics with finite discrete data instead of infinite numbers.
 > Software engineering is computer science applied on hardware.

-This project aims to present the Software Engineering (SE) stages as a piped process, from App conception to bare electrons.
+This project aims to present the Software Development (SD) stages as a piped process, from App conception to bare electrons.
+It extents the Development Lifecycle phases.

-In SE there are five distinct stages (processes), with six IO-structures piping through each one:
+In SD there are five distinct stages (processes), with six IO-structures piping through each one:

 |Stage  | -process>      | Output        | Language     | Processor|
 |:---:  |:---:           |:---:          |:---:         |:---:     |